-Double-entry bookkeeping is a hugely important concept that drives every accounting transaction and a company’s financial reporting.
+Double-entry bookkeeping is a hugely important concept that drives every accounting transaction in a company’s financial reporting.
 Business owners must understand this concept to manage their accounting process and to analyze financial results.
 Use this guide to review the double-entry bookkeeping system and post accounting transactions correctly.

 Bookkeeping supports every other accounting process, including the production of financial statements and the generation of management reports for company decision-making.
 Double-entry bookkeeping is used to minimize accounting errors and to keep the books in balance.

-Double-entry bookkeeping starts with the balance sheet equation, which is divided into three subcategories: assets, liabilities and equity.
+Double-entry bookkeeping starts with the balance sheet equation, which is divided into three subcategories: assets, liabilities, and equity.
 These categories can also be presented in the balance sheet equation:

 Assets – liabilities = equity

-Think about the equation this way: Imagine that you sell all of your firm’s assets for cash, and you use the cash to pay off all of your accounts payable balances and your long-term debt.
+Think about the equation this way: Imagine you sell all of your firm’s assets for cash, and you use the cash to pay off all of your accounts payable balances and your long-term debt.
 Any cash remaining is your equity, which is the true value of your business.

-Recording a Journal Entry
+Recording a journal entry